UIS Investors Have Opportunity to Lead Unisys Corporation Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-29, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unisys Corporation ("Unisys" or the "Company") (NYSE: UIS).
+LOS ANGELES, Jan.
+5, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unisys Corporation ("Unisys" or the "Company") (NYSE: UIS).

 Class Period: August 3, 2022 – November 7,2022